ihor-delta/delta/README.md

   - to keep social adaptivity as we can't survive alone, only in group
   - other representative is also a representative, of these Freedoms, common-law and of some specie
   - in the context of these Freedoms "representative(s) of mankind" is equal to "representative of human species" regardless of origin
+  - mutual dependence of representatives on each other
 - situative authority principle based on typology of representatives
   - circumstances
   - characteristic